cs4110/2016fa-web/src/syllabus.md

 [schedule]: {{ relative "/schedule.html" }}

+We will **drop one score** to calculate your final grade: that is, your lowest-scoring problem set won't count, even if that score is zero.

+You'll turn in assignments via [CMS][].
+We strongly encourage you to use TeX, but you can also write up answers by hand.
+If you do, scan your work and upload it as a PDF.
+It's your responsibility to make sure scans are 100% legible---we won't regrade work that was too hard to read.

 ### Timeliness

 You have **three slip days** that you can allocate to problem sets throughout the semester.
 You can use at most **two slip days per assignment**.
 When you use a slip day, it lets you turn in the assignment 24 hours late without penalty.

-We will **drop one score** to calculate your final grade: that is, your lowest-scoring problem set won't count, even if that score is zero.

 Aside from that, late work will not be accepted and will count for zero points.

 ## Exams

-There will be two preliminary exams and a final exam.
+There will be two in-class preliminary exams and a final exam.
 See the [course schedule][schedule].

 Makeup exams must be scheduled within the first three weeks of class.
 Check the schedule now to see if you have a conflict with another class and contact the instructor immediately to reschedule.